Lisa Marie Presley’s Daughters Still Living With Priscilla Presley

 Lockwood, who has never been charged with a crime, strongly denies child abuse allegations.
 In his recently statement to ABC News, Lockwood’s attorney, Jeff Sturman, slammed Lisa Marie Presley for filing “a one-sided, inaccurate version of the facts” in the court’s publicly accessible files.

 Sturman said that Lisa Marie Presley and her lawyers were aware of the media’s negative attention directed at his client after the child abuse claims.
-Sturman was also quick to dismiss Presley’s claims as “inaccurate,” “unproven” and “highly sensational.”
+Sturman was also quick to dismiss Presley’s claims as “inaccurate,” “unproven,” and “highly sensational.”

-Sturman also revealed that Lockwood has in his possession some “very negative information” about Lisa Marie Presley, but added that his client is not going to publicly disclose that information to “retaliate” against his former wife.
+Sturman also revealed that Lockwood has in his possession some “very negative information” about Lisa Marie Presley, but he added that his client is not going to publicly disclose that information to “retaliate” against his former wife.
 He declined to elaborate what that “very negative information” is.

-Lisa Marie Presley and Lockwood tied the knot in Japan in 2006, and separated a decade later in June, 2016.
+Lisa Marie Presley and Lockwood tied the knot in Japan in 2006 and separated a decade later in June of 2016.

 In the divorce papers filed by Lisa Marie Presley in Los Angeles Superior Court, which were exclusively obtained by People magazine, the former wife of Michael Jackson and Nicolas Cage alleges that she had found inappropriate pictures and disturbing video footage – allegedly involving their daughters – on Lockwood’s computer.